“Come for the Misinformation, stay for the Facts”

 About the Research Initiative

 The COVID19MisInfo Portal project is part of a larger two-year research initiative funded by the Government of Canada via the Canadian Institutes of Health Research (CIHR).
-The initiative, Inoculating Against an Infodemic: Microlearning Interventions to Address CoV Misinformation, is a collaboration between researchers at Ryerson University and Royal Roads University.
+The initiative, Inoculating Against an Infodemic: Microlearning Interventions to Address CoV Misinformation, is a collaboration between researchers at Ryerson University, Royal Roads University and other institutions.